togetherthough/Soft-Tissue-Tumor-Classification/docs/MULTI_DATASET.md

 This allows flexibility if some datasets live at `project_root/gist/` and others under `project_root/data/<name>/`.

 ## Running multiple datasets

-Open and execute `notebooks/MultiDataset-PFNs.ipynb`.
+You now have four interchangeable ways to run the multi-dataset pipeline:

+1) Notebook (YAML): open and execute `notebooks/MultiDataset-PFNs.ipynb` (or the clean variant).
 The notebook:
 - Loads `configs/datasets.yaml`
 - Iterates all datasets listed under `datasets:`
 - For each dataset, runs two methods end-to-end: